sevenval/flat-docs/reference/actions/assert.md

 </assert>
 ```

-The body is JSON array of assertions.
+The body is a JSON array of assertions.
 An assertion is an array itself, with up to three values:

 * Expression: _as string_ (see [`eval`](/reference/actions/eval.md)); (required)
 * Expected result: a literal value (string, number, boolean) or an object with compare flags (see below); (optional, default: `true`)